MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/video/ns-video-_video_port_debug_report_interface.md

 Pointer to an interface dereference function that is implemented by the video port driver.

+#### - DbgReportCreate

+Pointer to the video port driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff549088">DbgReportCreate</a> function.

 #### - DbgReportSecondaryData

 Pointer to the video port driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff549099">DbgReportSecondaryData</a> function.